SEND Support and Information

 Resolving Concerns

 IPSEA is a national charity providing free legally based advice to families who have children with special educational needs.
 All advice is given by trained volunteers.
-Find out more from the IPSEA website or contact the advice line on: 0800 018 4016.
+Find out more from the IPSEA website or contact the advice line at 0800 018 4016.

 Making a complaint